 When presenting overseas, we always show the “real” map of the world with New Zealand at the top centre, to emphasise that any map is just an interpretation of reality and will always have some kind of bias.

 We try to focus on behaviour rather than personality but we do like some of Jung’s concepts when we generalise them as metaphors.

 The mask can be a metaphor for wearing different masks in different scenes or situations.
 In fact, the scene (and past scenes) will always influence the mask we choose at any point in time, so TetraMap does not try to establish any kind “true nature of the individual”.

 Jung proposed that art could help with anxiety, fear, emotional stress, and we simply encourage the art of metaphor as a powerful way to help think things through – even for more mundane things like project planning.
 However, Jung’s Archetypes are just too detailed and deep to be relevant to TetraMap.

 Although we avoid the terms “introvert” and “extrovert” because of the common association with personality, we liked Jung’s interpretation of being more internally or externally focussed (rather than being uncomfortable or comfortable amongst a group of people).

-Because the terminology provides a rich, multicultural metaphor, it has significant value as a common language in large organisations.
-The holistic nature of TetraMap ensures users to consider multiple perspectives – instead of the polarising, strengths and weaknesses, black and white, approach.
+Because the terminology provides a rich, multicultural metaphor, it has significant value as a common language in large organisations for people to develop inter-dependence, and also to provoke creativity for ecological, sustainable solutions.
+The holistic nature of TetraMap ensures you consider multiple perspectives instead of the polarising, strengths and weaknesses, black and white, approach.

-A 2D TetraMap which can be folded up into a 3D tetrahedron reminds us that you can have four inter-dependent Elements with no opposites.
-This provides a tactile experience of a valuable concept.
+The fact that TetraMap can be folded up into a tetrahedron reminds us that you can have four inter-dependent Elements with no opposites!